Thinus01/Thinus01/README.md

 If you ever have a problem in life, code it away.
 If it's still there, you probably have a null reverence somewhere.

-- 👀 I’m interested in learning Ruby and Ruby on Rails.
+- 👀 I’m interested in learning Angular and Ember.
-- 😻 I’m currently learning JavaScript.
+- 😻 I’m currently learning Ruby on Rails.
 - 💞️ I’m looking to collaborate with open-minded and honest co-workers.
 - 📫 Do not waste any time, send me an email at thinusvdv2001@gmail.com.
 I am waiting in anticipation.
-- 🌱 I am located in South Africa, Western Cape.

 ## Connect with me <img src='https://raw.githubusercontent.com/ShahriarShafin/ShahriarShafin/main/Assets/handshake.gif' width="100px">